 We are all going to suffer from bereavement and grief at some stage in our life.
 It is a perfectly natural reaction to the loss of someone or something.
 The feelings of grief can also be caused by changes in our life, divorce, moving or changing jobs.
 Grief can affect us in different ways.

 We all deal with grief in a wide variety of ways involving the four (4) dimensions of our lives:

-My mother-in-law died in 2013 and the pain and raw emotions were very real.
-I knew so much more about massage and how it could help with grief.
-I booked myself a weekly massage, I canceled all of my clients here in the salon and I let myself have time to grieve.
+Pain and raw emotions are very real.
+I know so much more about massage and how it could help with grief so I booked myself a weekly massage, I canceled all of my clients here in the salon and I let myself have time to grieve.
 I used mindfulness to focus on the goodness of life and I cried alot.

-Back in 1991, I did not understand how massage worked when my stepfather died after a long illness.
+Back in 1991 I did not understand how massage worked when my step father died after a long illness.
 His death changed me in subtle ways that I did not recognize at the time.
-The experience of bereavement and loss planted roots in my lifelong interest of complementary medicine.
+The experience of bereavement and loss planted roots in my lifelong interest of complimentary medicine.

 The suffering that he endured and the stress that we, his family and friends experienced, further opened up the desire to help others that suffer.

 - Even though we all experience grief in our own unique way, we do typically go through some or all of the following emotions.

 - Guilt– for the things you did or didn’t say or do

 - A deep sadness – often feeling “dead” inside